Analyzing the gamma-ray activity of neutrino emitter candidates: comparing TXS 0506+056 with other blazars: Source selection from the Fermi-LAT catalogs

 \subsection{OP 313}

 OP313 is an FSRQ type blazar, located at RA = $197.619^{\circ}$ and Dec. = $32.345^{\circ}$ (see Fig.~\ref{fig:Skympap-blazars-sample}), with a reported redshift of z=0.9980$\pm$ 0.0005~\citep{Hewett10}.
 As can be seen from Fig.~\ref{fig:nupeak-lum}, the $\nu^{S}_{peak}\sim 10^{13}$ Hz, and no estimation of the central SMBH mass is available.
-This FSRQ is in spatial coincidence, inside $1.5^{\circ}$ from the centroid of a reconstructed neutrino event reported on May the $5^{th}$, 2012 by IceCube, with a deposited energy of 200 TeV~\citep{2016ApJ...833....3A}.
-Exploring the gamma-ray emission, there is no temporal coincidence of the neutrino event with an increase of flux, but Fermi-LAT reported an increase in gamma-ray flux that began in April 2014, lasting for more than 3 months, and was upto 13 times its average flux~\citep{Sara14}.
+This FSRQ is spatially separated by $1.16^{\circ}$ from the reconstructed EHE event reported on May the $5^{th}$, 2012 by IceCube (event RA $198.74^{+1.44}_{-1.09}$ and Dec $31.96^{+0.81}_{-0.85}$), with a deposited energy of 200 TeV~\citep{2016ApJ...833....3A}.
+Exploring the gamma-ray emission, there is no temporal coincidence of the neutrino event with an increase of flux, but Fermi-LAT reported an increase in gamma-ray flux that began in April 2014, lasting for more than 3 months, and was up to 13 times its average flux~\citep{Sara14}.